voun7/VidSubX/docs/Preferences.md

 Minimum Sub Duration: Any subtitle with a duration less than or equal to this value will be removed.

-Use GPU if available: The GPU will for the subtitle extraction if available.
+Use GPU if available: The GPU will be used to speed up the subtitle extraction if available.

 ### Notification